A US Spy Plane Has Been Flying Circles Over Seattle For Days

 Howe much more unique can it get.

 North Korea Military Action Soon?
-(Score:4, Interesting)
+(Score:5, Interesting)

 This sounds exactly like the kind of equipment you would want overhead in a major combat operation.
 Both visual and communications intelligence along with the means to detect missiles and possibly defend itself are all capabilities you want during major combat operations.